RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

         If you also configure an access control list, connections can specify other users for authentication, and requests are allowed according to the Redis ACLs specified for that user.

-        Please note that creating a database without further ACLs (see below) contains a *default* user with full access to the database which in turn requires the definition a password for security reasons.
+        Note that creating a database without further ACLs (see below) contains a *default* user with full access to the database which in turn requires the definition a password for security reasons.

         {{< note >}}